 We recognize the power that knowledge sharing can bring to building better businesses and have embedded cross-portfolio collaboration into our approach to stewardship.

 We look for opportunities to bring insights and learnings from one business to another and find that facilitating conversations often leads to win-win outcomes across ESG management, technology and other operational improvements, and expanding commercial relationships.

 In helping establishing Digital Edge – our Asia-focused data center platform – we connected its leadership team with fellow Stonepeak portfolio company Cologix – a larger, more established data center platform in the U.S. – to share sustainability & ESG best practices and Cologix’s approach to embedding ESG within the business’ strategy and communications.

-In 2019 we introduced the team at leading cold storage provider, Lineage Logistics, to Madison Energy Investments – our U.S.-based distributed energy generation platform.
-Today, Madison provides Lineage with ~15 MW of energy capacity across 12 sites, generating ~12.5k tons of carbon emissions avoided per year.
+In 2019 we introduced the team at leading cold storage provider, Lineage Logistics, to Madison Energy Investments – our U.S.-based distributed energy generation platform – resulting in Madison providing Lineage with ~15 MW of energy capacity across 12 sites, generating ~12.5k tons of carbon emissions avoided per year.

 Responsible ownership that improves sustainability outcomes

 The global transition to a lower carbon future will require many industries to transform – none more so than the energy sector.
 We believe renewables are a core part of the solution, while at the same time recognize that a critical part of solving global warming is making traditional energy assets cleaner for the time period that they are still necessary.